Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 10° wheel rotation
 ```

-No such equality is assumed in the current documentation.
+No such equality is used in the current documentation.

 ---